 Gage Academy of Art’s scholarships are made possible by the tremendous philanthropy of contributing donors.
-This year, Gage Academy of Art’s scholarship review panel awarded $25,500 to new and returning students of Gage’s Capitol Hill and Georgetown campuses.
+This year, Gage Academy of Art’s scholarship review panel awarded $36,400 to new and returning students of Gage’s Capitol Hill and Georgetown campuses.
 Thank you to all of our generous scholarship donors who have made it possible to provide financial assistance to a talented array of new and returning students.

 Scholarship applicants were required to complete an application, provide samples of artwork, and complete an essay submission.
 A dedicated scholarship review panel of Artists and Arts Administrators (listed below) reviewed submissions and selected the recipients.

-This scholarship includes funding for three of our Ateliers – Classical, Kang-O’Higgins, and Trowbridge – providing tuition assistance to one student in each.
-The Fund’s focus is on creativity and supporting artists.
-The Kendra Scholarship Fund additionally provides separate funding for youth scholarships.
+This set of partial scholarships includes funding for three Ateliers: the Classical, Kang-O’Higgins, and Trowbridge Atelier – providing tuition assistance to one student in each program.
+The Kendra Fund’s focus is on creativity and supporting aspiring artists.

-This partial tuition scholarship is designated for a first-year Gage Atelier program student who is between18 and 25-years-old.
+This partial tuition scholarship is designated for a first-year Gage Atelier program student who is between 18 and 25-years-old.
 The Atelier program is designed for artists who intend to pursue profound mastery in the disciplines of painting, drawing, or sculpture under the guidance of an internationally-renowned teaching artist.

 This scholarship is dedicated to the continuation of artistic excellence and the creative pursuit of aesthetic beauty through the fields of fine art, commercial art, and classical music.
 This need-based scholarship is awarded to a student ages 17-27 who demonstrates outstanding ability and motivation in pursuing a career in their field.

-This scholarship is designated for a Gage Atelier program student.
+A partial scholarship is designated for a Gage Atelier program student.
 The Atelier program is designed for artists who intend to pursue profound mastery in the disciplines of painting, drawing, or sculpture under the guidance of an internationally-renowned teaching artist.

-This scholarship is a memorial fund established in memory of Mary Gales for a gifted female or female identifying artist.
+This scholarship is a memorial fund established in memory of Mary Gales for a gifted female or female-identifying artist.

-We thank all of our talented applicants for applying to the 2021-2022 Donor Scholarships!
+We thank all of our talented applicants for applying to the 2022-2023 Donor Scholarships!